ARCSnake V2: Mechanical Adaptations For An Amphibious Multi-Domain Screw-Propelled Snake-Like Robot

 \subsection{Buoyancy System}

-The Buoyancy System consists of foam-filled screw shells and several Torus-shaped inflatables (referred to as bladders) placed at the U-joints of ARCSnake.
-Fitting up to two bladders over each U-joint.
+The Buoyancy System consists of foam-filled screw shells and several Torus-shaped inflatables (referred to as bladders) placed over the U-joints.

-To produce an appropriate buoyancy system, the following steps were taken: (1) Initial buoyancy calculations and tests to find the density and buoyant force for each segment, (2) A calculation to determine the passive buoyancy required for the segment buoyancy to be -5\%, meaning the segment will slowly sink, (3) A calculation to determine what volume of active buoyancy controlled through air filled bladders was needed to get to 5\% buoyant, meaning floating at the surface.
+To produce a controllable buoyancy system, the following steps were taken: (1) Initial buoyancy calculations and tests to find the density and buoyant force for each segment, (2) A calculation to determine the passive buoyancy required for the segment buoyancy to be -5\%, meaning the segment will slowly sink, (3) A calculation to determine what volume of active buoyancy controlled through air filled bladders was needed to get to 5\% buoyant, for resurfacing.
 (4) The materials and pattern making to ensure a 2D textile would inflate to a desired 3D volume.
 (5) Subsequent tubing and upstream pressure were designed to work at the surface level and depth, minimizing the chance for bladder rupture.